 Volvo B7R Jonckheere Modulo (1)

-Currently the only coach in our fleet, number 1 was purchased from a highly reputable local coach operator in summer 2020 to meet the requirements of one of our corporate customers and is otherwise used on our Ipswich School contract or private hire work.
+Currently the only coach in our fleet, number 1 was purchased from to meet the requirements of one of our corporate customers and is otherwise used on our Ipswich School contract or private hire work.
 Number 1 has a Volvo B7R chassis powered by a Volvo D7 engine coupled to a ZF 6AP 6 speed automatic gearbox and is fitted with Belgian built Jonckheere Modulo body which seats upto 57 passengers, has 3 point seatbelts and air conditioning.

 Scania CN230UD OmniCity (30 to 48)